splant10/291-Group-Projects/Assign2/Readme.txt

 To run the program:

-./run.sh
+./mydbtest

 Note: if you're not allowed permission to run these scripts, give the commands:

-chmod +x make.sh
+chmod +x build
 chmod +x build-run.sh
-chmod +x run.sh
+chmod +x mydbtest

 NOTE: SAMPLE_TABLE (in MyDatabase.java) variable may need to be changed to work on your account??

-On running option 1 (Create and populate DBs), one BTREE and one HASH database are created, populated, and placed in the 'bin' folder.
-A 'key-data-pairs.txt' is created and placed in the 'bin' folder as well.
+To change the type of database system used:

+vim mydbtest

+and change the parameter given to one of "btree", "hash", or "indexfile"